TOEFL 2026 Listening

 The role of government in managing natural resources

-Economic theories about private ownership
+An economic theory about private ownership

 According to the speaker, why do individuals tend to overuse common-pool resources?

-They are unaware of the consequences of overuse
+They are unaware of the consequences of overuse.

-They are encouraged to do so by government policies
+They are encouraged to do so by government policies.

-They have no access to privately owned alternatives
+They have no access to privately owned alternatives.

 Why does the speaker use the example of overfishing?